The Problem of Hate

 A New Project to Align Values and Practice

-In response, we are launching a new Values Aligned Philanthropy project this month, funded by the Gill Foundation.
+In response, we launched a new Values Aligned Philanthropy project, funded by the Gill Foundation.
 The first phase of the project includes listening to members and doing a deep dive into existing resources in order to create a landscape analysis that we will share with the field.
 In the second half of 2021, we will create a repository with model policies, research, and other resources to support the many different types of foundations the Council serves.

 For more information, please contact Nidale Zouhir at Nidale.Zouhir@cof.org.
 We look forward to sharing what we learn and hope to provide the support that you need to help ensure that funding decisions align with organizational mission and values.